TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 </details>

 - My wireframes design is very close, but not exactly like the final outcome.
-This whilst implementing the CSS, the design just didn't feel right.
+Whilst implementing the CSS, the design just didn't feel right.
 I am a lot more happy with my final outcome.
 ---

 ## Design

 ### Imagery

 - The only images used within this project are the pre-installed emoji's.
 These were tested on Windows and Apple devices and are universal.
 I felt these images would make the website look contemporary and slightly more unique than using horrible stock images, or over-used Font Awesome icons.
+It also helped create a modern "8-bit" feel.

 - I link sleek and minimal design.
 Which I have implemented into this website.
 Minimal text, and images fuel the process of this website.